 Enter exit data

 The first step to visualizing retention is to enter some additional information about the employee when you deactivate them in TINYpulse.
-It only takes a moment but the results can be powerful, especially if you aren't already tracking attrition somewhere else.
+It only takes a moment but the results can be powerful, especially if you are not already tracking attrition somewhere else.

 The easiest way to enter exit information is to do it right when a user is deactivated.
 Check out this article for detailed instructions on how to deactivate users.